devlinjunker/JS-Fun/play/test.webpack/README.md

 Generates an index.html file in the output directory

 ### Babel
-Use Webpack Babel-Loader to find files with .js extension and use babel to process
+Use Webpack Babel-Loader to find files with .js extension and use babel to process and compile es2015+ files

 ### Style loader
 Merge and processes all css imported in the project source files